planetarium/agent8-templates/basic-3d-firstpersonview/PROJECT.md

       - **`MuzzleFlash.tsx`**: Component that generates and manages the flash effect occurring at the muzzle when firing a gun.

   - **`scene/`**: Contains components related to 3D scene setup.
-    - **`GameScene.tsx`**: Sets up the React Three Fiber `Canvas` component (implementing the Pointer Lock feature), utilizes `KeyboardControls` for handling keyboard inputs, and loads the `Experience` component with `Suspense` to initialize the 3D rendering environment.
+    - **`GameScene.tsx`**: Sets up the React Three Fiber `Canvas` component (implementing the Pointer Lock feature), utilizes `KeyboardControls` for handling keyboard inputs, wraps the scene with the `Physics` engine settings, includes the `EffectContainer`, and loads the `Experience` component with `Suspense` to initialize the 3D rendering environment.

+### `src/utils/`

+- Directory containing utility functions used throughout the application.
+  - **`effectUtils.ts`**: Provides utility functions for creating effect configurations, such as bullet and explosion effects.

 ### `src/stores/`